Beliavsky/Fortran-tools-on-GitHub/README.md

 [camfort](https://github.com/camfort/camfort): refactoring and verification tool for scientific Fortran programs.
 It currently supports Fortran 66, 77, and 90 with various legacy extensions.

+[f18-llvm-project](https://github.com/flang-compiler/f18-llvm-project): fork of llvm/llvm-project for f18.
+In sync with f18-mlir and f18.

 [FCM](https://github.com/metomi/fcm): modern Fortran build system + wrappers to Subversion for scientific software development, from metomi

 [findent](https://github.com/MFTabriz/findent): indent and convert Fortran sources, by wvermin and MFTabriz